 After you’ve installed Magento 2, you will need to configure Magento 2 cron jobs next.

 On Servebolt your cron jobs are managed through the Servebolt Control Panel.
-This means that you can not expect documentation you will find online and built-in features in Magento to manage cron to work.
+This means that you cannot expect documentation you find online and built-in features in Magento to manage cron to work.